 If you find a pathway in the Workflow which does not close out the Workflow as desired, add a Workflow: End this Workflow action.

-Some builders add dedicated “stop” points to their process.
-This makes it easy to test different sections without the entire process getting kicked off.
+Some builders add dedicated “stop” points to their Workflow.
+This makes it easy to test different sections without needing to run through the full Workflow.
 You could add stopping points with Workflow: End this Workflow.